shreya0288/ibc-go/docs/requirements/ics08-requirements.md

 In order to export IBC outside of Tendermint-based ecosystems, there is a need to introduce new light clients.
 This is a core need for companies and protocols trying to bridge ecosystems such as Ethereum, NEAR, Polkadot, etc. as none of these uses Tendermint as their consensus mechanism.
 Introducing a new light client implementation is not straightforward: sometimes cryptographic primitives are not available, or support for operating with certain data structures (like specific tries/trees, etc) are not available in Go.
-The implementer needs to follow the light client's specification, and will try to make use of all available tools to keep the development cost reasonable.
+The implementor needs to follow the light client's specification, and will try to make use of all available tools to keep the development cost reasonable.

 Normally, most of available tools to implement a light client stem from the blockchain ecosystem this client belongs to.
 Say for example, if a developer wants to implement the Polkadot finality gadget called GRANDPA, she will find that most of the tools are available on Substrate.
 Hence, being able to have a way to let developers implement these light clients using the best and most accessible tools for the job is very beneficial, as it avoids having to re-implement features that are otherwise available and likely heavily audited already.
 And since Wasm is a well supported target that most programming languages support, it becomes a proper solution to port the code for ibc-go to interpret without requiring the entire light client being written using Go.

 ## Objectives

-The objective of this module is to have allow two chains with heterogeneous consensus algorithms being connected through light clients that are not necessarily written in Go, but compiled to Wasm instead.
+The objective of this module is to have allow two chains with heterogenous consensus algorithms being connected through light clients that are not necessarily written in Go, but compiled to Wasm instead.

 ## Scope

 The scope of this feature is to allow any implementation written in Wasm to be compliant with the interface expressed in [02-client `ClientState` interface](https://github.com/cosmos/ibc-go/blob/main/modules/core/exported/client.go#L44-L139).

 | Features               | Release |